WhitmanSWDesignSpring2017/project-5-9-stelliferous/rubric.md

     * _I also appreciate your reflecitons on design pattern applications - very timely._
 * 2/2 Velocity is presented. _:-)_
 * 1/1 Team retrospective is presented.
-* 3/3 New classes/methods are reasonably self-explanatory.
+* 2.5/3 New classes/methods are reasonably self-explanatory. _I looked at SaveActions and CompositionFileInteractions._
+    * _CompositionFileInteractions is an awkward name.
+Could it be more intention-revealing?_
+    * _Remember to always include internal documentation for the purpose/role of private fields._
+    * _Methods are looking better.
+Although some methods are longer, I can't see a way around having a three-way conditional to handle Yes/No/Cancel._
+    * _Appropriate use of catching an exception!_